-A Commercial Aeronautical Operator may sublease space to another Commercial Aeronautical Operator to perform one or more Commercial Aeronautical Activities, provided that the sublessor Commercial Aeronautical Operator must first obtain the express written consent of the County to sublease, which consent the County may offer or withhold in its sole discretion.
-As a condition of granting such consent, the County may require that, at a minimum, the appropriate Commercial Aeronautical Operator(s) or its sublessee(s), as applicable, satisfy the following conditions:
+A Commercial Aeronautical Operator may sublease space to another Commercial Aeronautical Operator to perform one or more Commercial Aeronautical Activities, provided that the sublessor Commercial Aeronautical Operator must first obtain the express written consent of the Okaloosa County Board of County Commissioners to sublease, which consent the Okaloosa County Board of County Commissioners may offer or withhold in its sole discretion.
+As a condition of granting such consent, the Okaloosa County Board of County Commissioners may require that, at a minimum, the appropriate Commercial Aeronautical Operator(s) or its sublessee(s), as applicable, satisfy the following conditions:

-- (a) Each sublessee enters into an Agreement with the County; - (b) The Commercial Aeronautical Operator carries insurance for its sublessee or provides a certificate of insurance which shows the sublessee and the County as additional insured, in amounts commensurate with the activities conducted by the sublessee and compliant with all applicable insurance requirements specified in Appendix A; and

-(c) No Entity conducts a Commercial Aeronautical Activity as a lessee or sublessee of Airport property that is leased or designated for a noncommercial use, including, for example, and without limitation, a hangar leased for private, non-commercial use.
+- (a) Each sublessee enters into an Agreement with the Okaloosa County Board of County Commissioners; - (b) The Commercial Aeronautical Operator carries insurance for its sublessee or provides a certificate of insurance which shows the sublessee and the Okaloosa County Board of County Commissioners as additional insured, in amounts commensurate with the activities conducted by the sublessee and compliant with all applicable insurance requirements specified in Appendix A; and - (c) No Entity conducts a Commercial Aeronautical Activity as a lessee or sublessee of Airport property that is leased or designated for a non-commercial use, including, for example, and without limitation, a hangar leased for private, non-commercial use.